What Is Squeeze Die Casting?

 Since its development, there have been many modifications in the procedure and the techniques of squeeze casting.
 The traditional squeeze die casting is divided into two types, namely, direct and indirect, both having their own merits and demerits.

-Squeeze Die Casting Process
+Process of Squeeze Die Casting

 Squeeze die casting technique results in higher tensile and mechanical properties of alloys such as zinc and aluminum and some ferrous alloys.
 The process begins when molten metal is poured at the lower half of the preheated and lubricated die cavity, and pressure is applied before and after the solidification.
 The pressure applied in the squeeze die casting is lesser than the pressure applied in metal forging.
 The preheated die is set on a hydraulic press along with a coating of an ejecting agent such as graphite.
 It helps with the ejection of the final product when it is entirely in hard form.